Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise Wheels

 The only issue is whether or not your particular cat will show interest.
-Since it’s a very foreign concept, some cats may veer away from it while others will be curious about it
+Since it’s a very foreign concept, some cats may veer away from it, while others will be curious about it.
+You can always train your cat how to use it, but whether they do it on their own will depend on their nature.

 Bridges and Wall Hangers

-Bridges and wall hangers Are becoming more popular in the feline-friendly home.
-The platforms are attached to the wall, creating a heightened play experience out of the way.
-Your cat will love the freedom of being able to climb as high as they wish, and they don’t take up a large amount of space in the home.
+Bridges and wall hangers are becoming more popular in the feline-friendly home.
+The platforms are attached to the wall, creating a heightened play experience that’s out of the way.
+Your cat will love the freedom of being able to climb as high as they wish, and the other platforms don’t take up a large amount of space in the home.

 There are many options online to buy these types of fixtures, but you can find just as many DIY projects online that you can draw inspiration from.
 Some of the DIY wall hangers and bridges are inexpensive but might be a little time-consuming to make.
-Ultimately whether you buy or create, it is up to you.
+Ultimately, whether you buy or create, it’s up to you.
 Either way, your cat is sure to love it.

-Catnip-infused toys often draw cats in because of the sent.
-Many felines go crazy over the herb, rubbing their faces chewing, kicking, and playing with toys.
+Catnip-infused toys often draw cats in because of the scent.
+Many felines love this herb and rub their faces while chewing, kicking, and playing with the toys.

 Playing with your cats will keep up their heart rate, which burns calories.
-Because you’re keeping their blood pumping, it decreases the likelihood of certain health conditions like arthritis, diabetes, and the more obvious one—obesity.
+Since you’re keeping their blood pumping, it decreases the likelihood of certain health conditions, including obesity and its consequences, arthritis, and diabetes.

 Playing and interacting with your cat creates a bonding experience between you.
 It builds trust and creates a fun dynamic.